• Skip to primary navigation

 How many times can you reuse a Nespresso Vertuo pod?

-I would suggest only using a Nespresso Vertuo pod a maximum of two times.
-The second shot of espresso that is brewed will be significantly weaker.
+I would suggest brewing espresso with the Nespresso Vertuo pod a maximum of two times.
+The second shot of espresso that is brewed will be significantly weaker, so only run water through the pod twice.

 Do the DIY pods spill grounds in the Nespresso machine?